Leonardo DiCaprio, 44, Making Out In A Hot Tub With His 22-Year-Old Girlfriend Is Creeping People Out

 — Radar Online (@radar_online) August 6, 2019

-Nonetheless, this comment appeared to include Leonardo’s relationship with the much-younger Camila.
 Also suggested by many was that DiCaprio in some way appeared disinterested with Morrone.
 Fans would likely disagree with this statement overall, given that DiCaprio appears to have toned down his playboy ways as his relationship mark with Camila hits two years.
 The actor was, however, called a “dirty old man” in one upvoted comment.
 Fortunately for the couple, not all comments were slamming.

-Prior to dating Camila, Leonardo was in high-profile relationships with models including Gisele Bundchen, Bar Refaeli, Toni Garrn, and Nina Agdal.
+Prior to dating Camila, Leonardo was in high-profile relationships with models Gisele Bundchen, Bar Refaeli, Toni Garrn, and Nina Agdal.
 Camila herself is somewhat lower-profile compared to Leonardo’s previous ladies, although she was profiled by W Magazine earlier this year.